A1Liu/dumboss/README.md

 5. How lightweight can processes and threads be?
    [https://www.youtube.com/watch?v=KXuZi9aeGTw](https://www.youtube.com/watch?v=KXuZi9aeGTw)
 6. Microkernel with monolithic kernel manager thingy in userspace.
-7. Switch to C++ because honestly some light template use would probably help with correctness.
-Or use macros?
-Hmmm?
-Macros?
-Interesting.
+7. Maybe don't map all of physical memory lmao
-8. Maybe don't map all of phyiscal memory lmao
+8. Just do Ext but without directories and filenames.
+Programs ask for raw inodes.
-9. Just do Ext but without directories and filenames.
-Programs ask for inodes.
+   Then, we can add a filesystem thingy on top if we want.
-10. Permissions are based (at least partly) on programs.
+9. Permissions are based (at least partly) on programs.
-11. Maybe never support dylibs.
+10. Maybe never support dylibs.
-12. Allocator is global source of truth for what memory exists
+11. Allocator is global source of truth for what memory is being used

 ## Scrapped Ideas
 1. Integer divide-by-zero always results in a zero.
 (THIS IS NOT POSSIBLE ON X64 FEELSBADMAN)